thomasbattram/thesis/README.md

 __Extra details__: This occured when copying text over from a paper into a chapter.
 Unicode character (U+2003) is just whitespace.

 __Solution__: Just re-entered the text part by part and re-built the thesis each time to check it worked.

+### Unable to get references for word

+__Solution__: Only knit to word + remove abstract, abbreviations, acknowledgements etc. from yaml header. __NOTE__: to knit to pdf, it requires these in the yaml header to be present!